artlu99/pocker/README.md

-# Pocker
+# LocalMark

 [![AGPL LICENSE](https://img.shields.io/badge/LICENSE-AGPL-blue.svg)](https://www.gnu.org/licenses/agpl-3.0.html)
 [![Try It Online](https://img.shields.io/badge/TryIt-Online-orange.svg)](https://getpocker.artlu.xyz)

 ## Introduction

-Pocker is a fork + rewrite of Cloudmark by Wesley Yang, a universal cloud bookmark management tool that allows you to easily save and access your bookmarks from anywhere.
+LocalMark is a fork + rewrite of Cloudmark by Wesley Yang, a universal cloud bookmark management tool that allows you to easily save and access your bookmarks from anywhere.
 No login or registration required - simply create your personalized bookmark collection and start using it right away.

 Try the original online: [cloudmark.site](https://cloudmark.site)